jstoops/product-pricing-agent/README.md

 # Product Pricing Agent

-Given a description of a product, predict its price
+Given a description of a product, predict its price.

 - For a marketplace to estimate prices of goods
 - Future versions should be able to write and improve descriptions too
-- We'd typically use a Regression model to predict prices, but there are good reasons to try Gen ai
+- You'd typically use a Regression model to predict prices, but there are good reasons to try GenAI
-  - We can train an LLM and evaluate it very clearly
+  - The ability to train an LLM and evaluate it very clearly
-  - It means we can battle with GTP-4o
+  - Can compare traditonal ML and fine-tuned models with frontier models like GTP-4o
-  - Frontier models are already great at this
+  - Frontier models are already great at this but knowledge is based on last training date

 Build an Autonomous Agentic AI framework